 Does the Xiaomi 14 support travel eSIM providers?

 Yes, the Xiaomi 14 supports eSIM on Global ROM variants (EEA, Global, and select regional firmware).
-You can install travel eSIMs from providers like Airalo, Holafly, Nomad, and others by scanning a QR code through Settings > SIM cards & mobile networks > Add eSIM.
+You can install travel eSIMs from providers like Ubigi, Holafly and Nomad by scanning a QR code through Settings > SIM cards & mobile networks > Add eSIM.
 If your Xiaomi 14 runs China ROM, eSIM will not work and there is no software fix.

 How do I know if my Xiaomi has Global ROM or China ROM?